Neotys-Labs/helm-neoload-web/README.md

 ## High Availability

 From versions 2.0.0 of this chart and 2.9.0 of NeoLoad Web, we include a mecanism for **High Availability**.
-This means you can easily scale your NeoLoad Web frontend/backend, and the app will be more failure tolerant.
+This means you can easily scale your NeoLoad Web frontend/backend, and the application will be more failure tolerant.

 > Use `replicaCount.frontend` and `replicaCount.backend` values to arrange your Deployment the way you see fit.
 We set a default of 2 instances of each so one frontend/backend can take the place of the other in case of downtime.